hellloxiaotian/CTNet/README.md

 ## This paper as well as A cross Transformer for image denoising is conducted by Chunwei Tian, Menghua Zheng, Wangmeng Zuo, Shichao Zhang, Yanning Zhang, Chia-Wen Lin.
-This  paper is accepted by the information fusion (IF:18.6)([https://www.sciencedirect.com/science/article/abs/pii/S1566253523003597](https://www.sciencedirect.com/science/article/abs/pii/S1566253523003597)) and it is implemented by Pytorch.Besides, it is reported by wechat public accounts at [https://mp.weixin.qq.com/s/Debh7PZSFTBtOVxpFh9yfQ](https://mp.weixin.qq.com/s/NdSoiYdi9llJBnLGMx2G4w) .
+This  paper is accepted by the information fusion (IF:18.6)([https://www.sciencedirect.com/science/article/abs/pii/S1566253523003597](https://www.sciencedirect.com/science/article/abs/pii/S1566253523003597)) and it is implemented by Pytorch.
+Besides, it is reported by wechat public accounts at [https://mp.weixin.qq.com/s/Debh7PZSFTBtOVxpFh9yfQ](https://mp.weixin.qq.com/s/NdSoiYdi9llJBnLGMx2G4w) .

 ## Its abstract is shown as follows.